kingof2s/League-pro-predictions-/README.md

 ### Model selection

-We tested many different models, but we had the highest train and test accuracy with ``LogisticRegression``.
-We used ``GridSearchCV`` to tune our hyperparameters:
+We tested many different models, but we had the highest train and test accuracy with LogisticRegression.
+We used GridSearchCV to tune our hyperparameters:
 1. the ``C: [0.001, 0.01, 0.1, 1, 10, 100]``,
 2. ``solver: ['liblinear', 'saga']``
 3.  ``penalty: ['l1', 'l2', 'elasticnet']``